Daryl Mitchell (New Zealand cricketer): 2022 England test tour

-Mitchell maintained a highly successful test tour to England in July 2022 where he piled up a mammoth runfest aggregating a record 538 runs with a stellar average of 107.60 in the three match test series although New Zealand ended the test tour on a receiving end after being whitewashed by the home side 3–0.
+Mitchell maintained a highly successful test tour to England in July 2022 where he piled up a mammoth runfest aggregating a record 538 runs with a stellar average of 107.60 in the three match test series although New Zealand ended the test tour on a receiving end after being whitewashed by the home team 3–0.
 Mitchell turned out to be one of the only two bright sparks alongside Tom Blundell for the Kiwis during the one sided test series where he scored three centuries in three successive test matches and he went past Martin Donnelly's tally of 462 runs to become the most prolific New Zealand player to have ever scored the most runs in a single test series on English soil against England.
 He also became the first New Zealand batsman to score centuries in three consecutive test matches in England and became only the sixth visiting batsman to score centuries in three successive test match appearances in England.
 He also became the first batter in the world to score hundreds in each match of an away series of three or more tests.
 During the test series, he along with wicket-keeper batsman Tom Blundell set a new record for New Zealand for being the most successful New Zealand pair in a test series with an aggregate of 611 partnership runs.
 His tally of 538 runs in the three-match test series also set a new record for most runs among New Zealand batsmen in a test series.
 Prior to the England test series in July 2022, Mitchell had not played a red ball first-class match in four months and was not in contention for a test spot for the England tour but was included for the first test match of the series at Lord's later as a replacement to Henry Nicholls whose positive COVID-19 test had played a part in delaying his rehabilitation from a calf injury.